-One of the things Williams realized is that anyone can benefit from this research — even if they don't live within a few minutes of a national park.
+One of the things Williams realized is that anyone can benefit from this research — no matter where they live.

 "I really learned that elements of urban nature can also provide a lot of benefits, and I was kind of skeptical about that having been spoiled living in the Rockies," she says.
 "Even a view out the window can make a difference in your healing time when you're sick, or can lower feelings of aggression in public housing or can increase test scores."

 She found there truly is a "dose effect," meaning the more nature, the better.